 These synchronous office hours, conducted in Zoom, are offered approximately 15 hours per week at various times to accommodate our global and working students.

+This certification is issued by the Harris School of Public Policy and contains a grade (of points earned) for each academic course.
 Students will receive an email from our office (harriscredential@uchicago.edu) with the electronic certification within one month after the program.

 Interested in meeting your cohort in person?
 DPSS offers an optional Chicago Weekend where students gather for three days of workshops, networking, and social activities.